-Please keep in mind, oil is a hotley debated topic on the Internet and the information in this article is 5-parts research, 2-parts opinion and likely not the end-all be-all of BMW Oils.
+Please keep in mind, oil is a hotly debated topic on the Internet and the information in this article is 5-parts research, 2-parts opinion and likely not the end-all-be-all of BMW Oils.
 That being said, I’ve kept my high-mileage engine in good working order and have the Oil Analysis reports to prove it.

 Since I don’t have an M3 (yet) nor a Diesel engine, I will not be sharing my experience with oils for those engines until I acquire one and operate it for some time.
-Also, this article focuses mainly on the US bound cars but much of the information will carryover to rest of world cars, including capacities and specifications.
+Also, this article focuses mainly on US-bound cars but much of the information will carry over to the rest of the world cars, including capacities and specifications.

 Which Type of Engine Oil for a BMW e46 Oil Change?

-The recommended oil for E46’s is oil that conforms to the BMW LL-01 specification.
+The recommended oil for E46’s is an oil that conforms to the BMW LL-01 specification.
+You can easily find these oils on Amazon.
 This means that BMW specified certain properties of the oil for their engines and then oil manufacturers will meet and typically exceed these properties.

 You should always check the owner’s manual in your car to make sure your car requires BMW LL-01 specification, but I’m almost 100% certain for the non-M E46’s it is required.